I'm interested in pet fish, and I enjoy offering advice to aspiring fish owners.

 - A new bucket (one that has never been used with any household chemicals)

-- Approved scrubbing pads from a fish store (Be careful if your tank is acrylic, which is very prone to getting scratched.)
+- Approved scrubbing pads from a fish store (Be careful if your tank is acrylic, as these are very prone to getting scratched.)

 You're going to need to have a set of cleaning equipment that is only ever used for the fish, as even a tiny drop of detergent in an old sponge can get into the water and start whacking your fish like a silent assassin.
 It is best to use scrubbing pads sold by pet stores because you know for sure that they have not been laced with cleaning products.

 Vinegar is excellent for removing hard water stains, and salt will clean out a tank nicely.
-Vinegar will also neutralize a lot of unpleasant fishy odors that secondhand tanks can develop if they have been siting mostly empty with a bit of old water and gravel in the bottom of the tank.
+Vinegar will also neutralize a lot of unpleasant fishy odors that secondhand tanks can develop if they have been sitting mostly empty with a bit of old water and gravel in the bottom of the tank.